-As adults, we know that Valentine’s Day isn’t important (and even then, we can still feel irked when someone we love forgets).
-But for some middle schoolers, it can be a real heart breaker.
+As adults, we know that Valentine’s Day isn’t important.
+And even then, we can still feel irked when someone we love forgets.
+But for some middle schoolers, Valentine’s Day can be a real heart breaker.

-So, how to talk to an adolescent who may come home feeling left out and unpopular today?
+So, how can you talk to an adolescent who may come home feeling left out and unpopular on this Valentine’s Day?

 “This is not the worst disappointment our kids will face.
 If they see you are sympathetic and that they can come to you and you don’t make it worst or try to fix it, then they’ll be more willing to come back to you with other problems,” says Gilboa.
 “The best thing they will learn is that they can experience something like this and survive it.”